ShubhamDhirani/PDFChatBot/README.md

-# PDF Chatbot with Ollama LLM
+# PDF Chatbot with Mistral LLM deployed via Ollama

-This is a Streamlit app that allows you to upload a PDF and chat with an AI assistant (powered by Ollama LLM) about its content.
+This is a Streamlit app that allows you to upload a PDF and chat with an AI assistant (powered by Mistral LLM) about its content.

 ## Features
 - Upload any PDF file